If you honestly counted up the hours of each workday that were truly productive, the final tally may surprise you.

 When you delegate, trust that the work will get done, which leaves you time to concentrate on the big picture.

-You’re (hopefully) surrounded by capable people who love nothing more than to be given ownership of a job, no matter how small.
+Surround yourself with capable people who love nothing more than to be given ownership of a job, no matter how small.

 More productivity is lost to operations that compartmentalize their workers and leave them in the dark, forcing them to guess at what would be the best approach, which means sometimes getting it wrong, through no fault of their own.